Aashmeet/DataAnalyticsPipeline/README.md

 3. Download the sample corpus of documents.

 These steps involve the developers to learn and experiment.
 4. Create an S3 bucket to be used by the topic modeling job.
-5. Create a topic modeling job from Amazon Comprehend console.
+5. Create a topic modeling job from Amazon Comprehend Console.
 6. Analyze topic modeling job results.
-7. Cleanup lab resources
+7. Cleanup lab resources .

 Let’s dive into each of these steps in detail.

 Step 1 has already been completed .

 **Step 2 Verify/Download the sample corpus of documents**